Devanshmohan/30DaysReactJs/README.md

 4. Create a component to display a list of items
 5. Create a basic toggle switch component
 6. Create a timer which counts down from a specified timer.
+7. Create a component that fetches data from API and displays it.